6/14/2020

 Chief Financial Officer

-Yeah, look, we're constantly, again, reviewing the portfolio.
-But but in terms of, you know, specific unemployment information, that's that's something that we have available to us as we as we work with our customers and review their their specific credit statistics.
+Yeah, look, we're constantly, again, reviewing the portfolio, but in terms of specific unemployment information, that's something that we have available to us as we work with our customers and review their their specific credit statistics.
 So we don't have that.
-We do have, as you know, the early signs of of both customers who were took advantage of the forbearance globally and the and them still paying.
-So we've got everything about it globally.
-We have 40 to 60 percent of the customers that were that are enrolled in the consumer relief programs continue to make payments and they are contractually obligated to do so.
-You know, almost 50 percent in branded cards and 40 in retail and again, high numbers around the globe.
-So that is a good sign that, you know, that people are benefiting from the program and taking those benefits and applying them to to their exposures.
-And the other important stat that I think is a good indicator and probably gets a little bit closer to what you're trying to get a sense for is that, you know, the first time enrollment volumes have come down significantly while we're offering re-enrollment, re-enrollment.
-The rates are running below expectation.
-They are kind of in the mid teens, so to speak, or right around there.
-And more than half of the total enrollments that have rolled off to date and over 80 percent of those remain current.
+We do have, as you know, the early signs of both customers who took advantage of the forbearance globally and them still paying.
+So we've got, if you think about it globally, we have 40 to 60 percent of the customers that were are enrolled in the consumer relief programs continue to make payments and they aren't contractually obligated to do so.
+Almost 50 percent in branded cards and 40 in retail and again high numbers around the globe.
+So that is a good sign that people are benefiting from the program and taking those benefits and applying them to their exposures.
+And the other important stat that I think is a good indicator and probably gets a little bit closer to what you're trying to get a sense for is that, you know, the first time enrollment volumes have come down significantly.
+While we're offering re-enrollment, the rates are running below expectation.
+They are kind of in the mid-teens, so to speak, or right around there.
+And more than half of the total enrollments have rolled off. to date, and over 80% of those remain current.
 And so we're seeing good signs of those rolling off enrollment continuing to remain current, which we think is a positive indicator.
-That said, you know, we've said it a couple of times on the call now, you know, there's still some uncertainty, a fair amount of uncertainty out there in terms of how this thing continues to evolve.
-But the good leading indicators between purchase sales, between re-enrollment levels, between continued payment both on and off the programs.
+That said, we've said it a couple of times on the call now, there's still some uncertainty, a fair amount of uncertainty out there in terms of how this thing continues to evolve.
+But but good leading indicators between purchase sales, between re-enrollment levels, between continued payment both on and off the programs.

 speaker